Rivian

 Rivian Automotive, Inc., is an American electric vehicle manufacturer and automotive technology company founded in 2009.
-Rivian produces an electric sport utility vehicle (SUV), a pickup truck on a "skateboard" platform that can support future vehicles or be adopted by other companies, and an electric delivery van, the Rivian EDV.
-Rivian started deliveries of its R1T pickup truck in late 2021.
-The company planned to build an exclusive charging network in the United States and Canada by the end of 2023.
+It produces an electric sport utility vehicle (SUV) and a pickup truck, both on a "skateboard" platform that can support future vehicles and be adopted by other companies.
+They also produce an electric delivery van, the Rivian EDV.
+The EDV is sold to Amazon for its deliveries.
+It started deliveries of its R1T pickup truck in late 2021, R1S sport utility vehicle in 2023, and R2 midsize SUV in 2026.
+The company also operates the Rivian Adventure Network, an open DC fast charging network in the United States.

-Rivian is based in Irvine, California, with its manufacturing plant in Normal, Illinois, and other facilities in Palo Alto, California; Carson, California; Plymouth, Michigan; Burnaby, British Columbia; Wittmann, Arizona; Woking, England; and Belgrade, Serbia.
+Rivian is based in Irvine, California, with its manufacturing plant in Normal, Illinois, and other facilities in Palo Alto, California; Carson, California; Plymouth, Michigan; Vancouver, British Columbia; Wittmann, Arizona; Woking, England; and Belgrade, Serbia.
 Rivian has plans to build another US$5 billion factory in Social Circle, Georgia.
 The company raised over US$13.5 billion in financing following its initial public offering in November 2021.

 History

 Beginnings (2009)

-The company was founded in Rockledge, Florida in 2009 as Mainstream Motors by Robert "RJ" Scaringe.
+The company was founded in Rockledge, Florida in 2009 as Mainstream Motors by RJ Scaringe.
 After being renamed as Avera Automotive or Avera Motors, and finally Rivian Automotive in 2011 (a word play on the Indian River in Florida, where Scaringe grew up), the company began focusing on autonomous and electric vehicles.